Demand curve: Movement along a demand curve

-There is movement along a demand curve when a change in price causes the quantity demanded to change.
+There is movement along a demand curve (edogenous changes) when a change in price causes the quantity demanded to change.
 It is important to distinguish between movement along a demand curve, and a shift in a demand curve.
 Movements along a demand curve happen only when the price of the good changes.
 When a non-price determinant of demand changes, the curve shifts.
 These "other variables" are part of the demand function.
 They are "merely lumped into intercept term of a simple linear demand function."
 Thus a change in a non-price determinant of demand is reflected in a change in the x-intercept causing the curve to shift along the x axis.